 Some may find its profile too flat looking at these images, but, thanks to its small diameter and relatively short lugs, the ref.
-211.032 will actually fit a greater share of average wrists than a more anatomical shaped, but larger, watch.
+211.032 will actually fit a greater share of average wrists than a more anatomically shaped, but larger, watch.

-As far as ergonomics goes, the single control element of the timepiece (I mean the winding/setting crown, of course) is large enough to be effortlessly operated by even the clumsiest fingers.
+As far as ergonomics goes, the single control element (I mean the winding/setting crown, of course) is large enough to be effortlessly operated by even the clumsiest fingers.
 Perhaps, I would have preferred it to be just a tiny bit longer for better grip, but that’s the only (and minor at that) flaw that I was able to find.

-The Lange Saxonia Thin is animated by a new Caliber L093.1 hand-wound movement that comprises 167 parts, is 28.00 mm in diameter and only 2.90 mm in height.
+The Lange Saxonia Thin is animated by a new Caliber L093.1 hand-wound movement that comprises 167 parts, is 28.00 mm in diameter, and only 2.90 mm in height.
 Meticulously decorated and assembled by hand, the movement is a real pleasure to look at.

-Despite its relative thinness, the mechanism is able to store 72 hours of power for those who prefer not to wear this slender beauty on week-ends.
+Despite its relative thinness, the mechanism is able to store 72 hours of power for those who prefer not to wear this slender beauty on weekends.
 The only thing that I miss here is a power reserve indicator, but if you are a disciplined person who is not too lazy to wind the timekeeper each Monday, Wednesday, and Friday, you will probably never find it dead.